 Follow Us on

-PGS is used for screening chromosome abnormalities as well as gender selection.
-It should be noted that, even if you are young and healthy, some of your embryos are likely to have genetic problems associated with them.
-As age gets older, genetic defects of embryos will be much higher.
-Prevalence of genetic problems in embryos will be more pronounced, especially after 35 years of age.
+It is a well-known fact that the maternal age is highly associated with an increased risk of genetic disorders in the offspring.
+Prevalence of genetic problems in embryos will be more pronounced especially after 35 years of age.
 The figure below shows the incidence of genetic abnormalities in embryos based on maternal age:

 According to a large scale study on embryos of women aged between 30 and 44, it has been shown that approximately 25% of all the embryos of a 30 year-old woman would have genetic defects.
 At the age of 35, this rate goes up to 32% and at the age of 44, this rate goes up to higher than 70%.
 These numbers shows how important PGS screening is in IVF treatments after 30 years of age.

 PGT-M is performed for monogenic/single gene defects.
 It helps prevent certain diseases or disorders from being passed on to the child from the parent.
 So, in this case, there is a known genetic condition with either one or both parents and the idea is to keep this from passing down to the next generation.
 Some examples would include sickle cell anemia, beta thalassemia and cystic fibrosis.

 PGT-SR stands for structural rearrangements.
 This option is used for patients who have a chromosome translocation or inversion.
 These issues can increase the likelihood of a miscarriage or having a child with a genetic defect.
 So, the purpose is to identify embryos that have the correct amount of genetic material.

 PGT-M and PGT-SR are the new sub-categories of PGT which were previously referred to as PGD.